 Dying to know “What’s the deal with cryo?”
 Cryo-Electron Microscopy (CryoEM) has transformed the structural biology field in recent years, and even garnered some wider fame when Jacques Dubochet, Joachim Frank and Richard Henderson won the Nobel Prize for it in 2017.
 So what is it?
-How does it compare to the “traditional” x-ray crystallography?
+How does it compare the the “traditional” x-ray crystallography?
 And is crystallography dead? (hint: NO!)
 Each of these techniques has pros and cons.
 So let’s take a look at what’s going on.
 Starting with “What is structural biology anyway?”
 (I didn’t really even hear this term until late in undergrad and people kinda just expected me to know and never really explained, so here’s my attempt at it…)

 “Structural biology” is a sub-field of biology that’s focused on figuring out what molecules “look like” and how their shape is connected to their function.
 A little more on this later, but for now just think of a silver fork and spoon.
 They’re made up of the same material so just figuring out “hey these are made of silver” isn’t going to tell you much about what they do (but feel free to pat yourself on the back – I’m all for celebrating little wins!).
 If you play around with them blindly (and carefully), you might be able to figure out that you can eat soup with a spoon but not a fork but it’s easier to stab and eat pasta noodles with your fork.
 And if you can see them, it’s easy to see how their distinct shapes allow them to perform differently at these tasks.

-Structural biology works to connect the “what it does” to the “what it looks like” to help determine “how it does it” and it uses techniques including X-ray crystallography and cryo-EM to get looks, combined with biochemical & biophysical techniques (measuring activity, binding, etc.) to further investigate the functional importance of different parts they see (though sometimes this functional stuff is discovered first but makes a lot more sense once you can see it).
+Structural biology works to connect the “what it does” to the “what it looks like” to help determine “how it does it” and it uses techniques including X-ray crystallography and cryo-EM to get looks, combined with biochemical & biophysical techniques (measuring activity, binding, etc.) to further investigate the functional importance of different parts that are seen (though sometimes this functional stuff is discovered first but makes a lot more sense once you can see it).
 It’s kinda like how if you make a hole in the spoon-y part of the spoon it makes your soup drip before it gets to your lip & if you see the spoon shape you can predict where hole-making might make you dribble.
-But if you make a hole in the handle you might not know.
+But, if you make a hole in the handle you might not know.

 And speaking of things you might not know, let’s discuss “cryo” – “cryo” (which my computer insists on de-correcting to cry, so apologies if I don’t catch all the “corrections”) is short for “cryogenic” meaning really really cold (which we need to keep the molecules safe(ish) and still(ish)).
-And when structural biologists say “cryo” they’re usually referring to single particle cryo-electron microscopy (cryoEM) as opposed to things like tomography, which looks at “slabs” like sections of cells or tissues.
+And when structural biologists say “cryo” they’re usually referring to single particle cryo-electron microscopy (cryoEM) as opposed to things like cryo-tomography, which looks at “slabs” like sections of cells or tissues.

 You might sometimes hear it called single *molecule* cryoEM, but the things you’re looking at don’t have to be individual molecules.
 A molecule is something where all the atoms (the individual carbons, hydrogens, etc.) are connected through strong covalent bonds (like one protein chain) as opposed to “complexes” where multiple molecules can interact with one another through weaker interactions (like multiple protein subunits and RNA pieces working together to make a ribosome).
 So “particles” is a broader term that encompasses single proteins, multi-protein complexes, protein/DNA complexes, etc. – any sort of individual “particles” in solution (i.e. each particle surrounded by its own full water coat).